Crosspointe

 No analysis available

-Wood frame construction appears to be a consistent building feature, with 18 of 20 current MLS listings coded as WOOFRA.
-Public remarks do not explicitly use the phrase, so this is driven primarily by the strong and repeated MLS data rather than agent-written descriptions.
+Wood frame construction appears to be a consistent building feature across the current MLS record, with 16 of 20 listings coded WOOFRA.
+Public remarks do not explicitly repeat the construction type, but there is no contradictory evidence or sign of a recent change.

 No analysis available